AasimaMansuri749/Fashion_Paradise/README.md

 5. Create a new database (e.g., fashion_paradise)

-6.Import the provided .sql file
+6. Import the provided .sql file

-7.Configure database connection in db.php or equivalent file.
+7. Configure database connection in db.php or equivalent file.

-Start Apache and MySQL using XAMPP.
+8. Start Apache and MySQL using XAMPP.

-Access the project at:http://localhost/Fashion_Paradise-/